ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 where $\pmb{\mu} =\bf{v}_{in}$ is the inlet velocity profile, represented by velocity values sampled at 100 uniformly distributed inlet points.
 The definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eqs. \eqref{eq_ArGEnT_trunk} and \eqref{eq_ArGEnT}.

-For the number of rods $nRods = 1, 3, 5$, we randomly generate 2813, 2568, and 2346 distinct configurations, respectively, each consisting of a distinct geometry and an inlet velocity profile.
-For each $nRods$ case, 80\% of the samples are used for training and the remaining 20\% for testing.
-Since the solution variables exhibit different magnitudes, $z$-score normalization is applied to each variable, as defined in \ref{sec_norm}.
-An example of the input setup for the ArGEnT models is shown in Fig. \ref{Fig_Rods_setup}(b–d).
+For $nRods = 1, 3, 5$, we randomly generate 2813, 2568, and 2346 distinct configurations, respectively, each consisting of a geometry and an inlet velocity profile.
+For each rod count, 80\% of the samples are used for training and the remaining 20\% for testing.
+Because the solution variables span different magnitudes, $z$-score normalization is applied to each variable, as defined in \ref{sec_norm}.
+An example of the ArGEnT input setup is shown in Fig. \ref{Fig_Rods_setup}(b--d).
 For the cross-attention ArGEnT model, geometry points are sampled over the cell to ensure coverage of all possible geometries.
-The query points are sampled independently within the computational domain, as illustrated in Fig.~ \ref{Fig_Rods_setup}(c) and (d).
-To represent the inlet velocity profile, we uniformly sample 100 points along the inlet boundary and use their corresponding velocity values as inputs to the branch network of the ArGEnT DeepONets.
+The query points are sampled independently within the computational domain, as illustrated in Fig.~\ref{Fig_Rods_setup}(c) and (d).
+To represent the inlet velocity profile, we uniformly sample 100 points along the inlet boundary and use the corresponding velocity values as inputs to the branch network of the ArGEnT DeepONets.